rauc/rauc/docs/advanced.rst

 While a single data partition is the simplest setup, using redundant data partitions, one per rootfs slot, can be preferable when data migration and fallback behaviour are a concern.
-Read below about the possible impact on data migration.
+Read :ref:`below <sec-data-migration>` about the possible impact on data migration.

 To let your system access the separate storage location, it has to be mounted into your rootfs.